Program Overview

 - Prepare and deliver oral communication that promotes knowledge and understanding.

-- Identify, evaluate and effectively respond to ethical issues as a citizen and a professional.
+- Identify, evaluate, and effectively respond to ethical issues as a citizen and a professional.

-- Solve problems by designing, evaluating and implementing a strategy to answer an open ended question.
+- Solve problems by designing, evaluating, and implementing a strategy to answer an open-ended question.

-- Value cultural diversity and demonstrate the capacity
+- Value cultural diversity and demonstrate the capacity to work with people from diverse backgrounds.

 Admission Information

-There are many ways a student can enter the bachelor of fine arts program in Communication Design.
+There are many ways a student can enter the Bachelor of Fine Arts program in Communication Design.
 Students who enter the program as freshmen must meet the college standards.
-Students who do not meet these guidelines may be admitted into the AAS degree program in Communication Design and apply to transfer into the BFA program after achieving CUNY proficiency in reading, writing and mathematics.
+Students who do not meet these guidelines may be admitted into the AAS degree program in Communication Design and apply to transfer into the BFA program after achieving CUNY proficiency in reading, writing, and mathematics.

 Advanced Standing Credit